gonfva/gonfva.github.io/content/en/blog/2013-07-16-ikea-vs-greenwich.md

-<ol><li>I have two daughters and I need to apply to get a school for them.
-But I cannot apply without a "Correct proof of address" and "Correct proof is a current council tax bill/statement or council tax reference number".&nbsp;</li><li>If I'm going to have to pay amount x, I prefer to do it in as much months as possible.
++ I have two daughters and I need to apply to get a school for them.
+But I cannot apply without a "Correct proof of address" and "Correct proof is a current council tax bill/statement or council tax reference number".
++ If I'm going to have to pay amount x, I prefer to do it in as much months as possible.
 It is not the same to pay x/6 in 6 months than to pay the whole x in one month, and I prefer to do it in 6 months.</li></ol>

 This time I received an automated reply with the following: